 - Funds that support growing small businesses owned by women and other underrepresented populations.

 - Funds that invest in companies that care about sustainability, value transparency, and good governance, and promote social responsibility (ESG).

-As more women invest, we will demonstrate through our collective force that we believe in each other enough to invest in each other — whether we can invest $1 or we invest millions.
+As more women invest, we will demonstrate through our collective force that we believe in each other enough to invest in each other.
 We will show our economic power by choosing investments that advance women and help improve our world.

 In fact, management consulting firm McKinsey finds that the global economy could be between $12 trillion and $18 trillion larger in 2025 if women were employed at the same rate, in the same roles, with the same pay as men. $28 trillion???
 That’s bigger than the gross domestic product of any single country on this planet, including the United States and China.

-In other words, investing in women is good for business, good for the economy, and good for people of all gender identities.
+In other words, investing in women is good for business.
+It also good for the economy, and good for people of all genders.
 Win-win.
 Please join us.
 You can learn more here.